tobiaslabs/hunchjs.com/docs/searching.md

 ### Sort ([Examples](https://github.com/tobiaslabs/hunch/blob/main/test/feature/sort)) {#sort}

-Specify a function when instantiating Hunch to sort search results prior to pagination and faceting.
+Specify a list of ordered sort objects when making a query, to sort the search results prior to pagination and faceting.

+The query normalization function will turn a comma-separated list of keys into a list of sort objects.

+Because sorting can be content-specific, you can also pass in a sort function when instantiating Hunch.
 The function is supplied with the complete list of search result items and the normalized query object, and should return the sorted list.

-The query normalization function will pass along the value of `sort` unchanged.
-There is no type defined for it, it's up to you.

 Example: